sleeprite/rudis/docs/src/docs/guides/install.md

 # Install

-Install Redis on Linux, macOS, and Windows.
+Install Rudis on Linux, macOS, and Windows.

 This is a an installation guide.
-You'll learn how to install, run, and experiment with the Redis server process.
+You'll learn how to install, run, and experiment with the Rudis server process.

 <AddRepoButton/>